joelouthan/Theologicus/src/genesis/genesis12-1-6.md

 The choice to be with God is the dead coming alive.
 Don't look at it like a mere choice, "Should I get a green or a red truck?"
 Look at this choice in the right manner:

 >John 11:41–43 (CSB)  So they removed the stone.
-Then Jesus raised his eyes and said, “Father, I thank you that you heard me.
-42 I know that you always hear me, but because of the crowd standing here I said this, so that they may believe you sent me.”
-43 After he said this, he shouted with a loud voice, “Lazarus, come out!”
+Then Jesus raised his eyes and said, “Father, I thank you that you heard me.I know that you always hear me, but because of the crowd standing here I said this, so that they may believe you sent me.”After he said this, he shouted with a loud voice, “Lazarus, come out!”

 Dead people do not choose.
 They are dead.
 They just lay be dead.
 Lazarus was 4 days dead.
 Super dead.
 Likewise, in our sins, we are super dead in our sins and trespasses.
 But what happens?
 But God, in his great love our us, calls out to our dead souls and cold hearts, pulls our expired hearts out, gives us his own heart and his own spirit.
 And now, we get to live.
 Now we are alive.
 Now we choose to live.
 There is only one way to live--live to God.
 To not live to God, to sin and trespass against God is death.